-Formative/summative assessments and an integrated PLC process were helpful in looking at data and forming instruction relevant to student need.
+Accountability Goal 2 (MCA Math Goal) State the Full Goal: Three Year Goal: The students enrolled in grades 3-7 will show 77 percent baseline proficiency in MCA math scores for the first year, with a 3 percent increase in proficiency in the following 2 years for the same grades.
+Progress toward achievement of goal: 2016 MCA Math Proficiency = 75% (goal was not met) 2017 MCA Math Proficiency = 67.0% (goals was not met as the goal was 77%) Formative/summative assessments and an integrated PLC process were helpful in looking at data and forming instruction relevant to student need.
 This approach increased the ability to individualize instruction.

-If proposed results were not achieved, briefly explain why and describe how your school intends to address/has addressed the situation; and year to year not only in teachers, but administration.
+It is difficult to know exactly why the results were not achieved due to the number of inconsistencies from Academic Performance WLA's School Accountability Goals year to year not only in teachers, but administration.
 The curriculum used is complex because it has many subjects that are integrated into one.
 The higher level thinking skills that are required of students means that the teacher must be fully prepared and knowledgeable not only about the content, but have a full understanding regarding the instructional design of the curriculum.
 Our school will address this issue by working to retain staff by creating a welcoming culture in which everyone feels important and valued.